WoofGrrrr/file-system-broker/README.md

 There are six ways to DENY access to an extension:

 * When adding a new extension, un-check the "Grant Access" Checkbox
-* Un-Check the "Grant Access" Checkbox to the left of the extension in the Extensions List
+* Un-Check the "Grant Access" Checkbox to the left of the extension in the Extension List
     * The "FileSystemBroker Access Control" Pop-Up Window will **not** be displayed then next time the extension tries access FileSystemBroker
 * Click the "Deny All" Button in the Actions Sub-Panel of the Extension Action Controls Panel
     * If you do not see the Buttons on the Actions Panel, click the small triangle icon to the left of "Actions".
-* Select one or more extensions in the Extensions List, then click the "Deny Selected" Button in the Actions Sub-Panel of the Extension Action Controls Panel
+* Select one or more extensions in the Extension List, then click the "Deny Selected" Button in the Actions Sub-Panel of the Extension Action Controls Panel
-* Delete the extension from the Extensions List
+* Delete the extension from the Extension List
     * Click the "Delete" Icon to the right of the extension
-    * -or- Select one or more extensions in the Extensions List, then click the "Delete Selected" Button in the Actions Sub-Panel of the Extension Action Controls Panel
+    * -or- Select one or more extensions in the Extension List, then click the "Delete Selected" Button in the Actions Sub-Panel of the Extension Action Controls Panel
     * If it's enabled, the "FileSystemBroker Access Control" Pop-Up Window **will** be displayed the next time the extension tries access FileSystemBroker
 * Edit the extension:
-    1. Click the "Edit" Icon to the right of the extension in the Extensions List
+    1. Click the "Edit" Icon to the right of the extension in the Extension List
     2. Just below the Extension List header, the Extension Editor line will be displayed
     3. Un-Check the "Grant Access" Checkbox to the left of the Extension Name
     4. Click the "Save" Icon to the right of the Extension ID

+> NOTE: If Access Control is Enabled, any extensions that are **NOT** in the Extension List will be implicitly denied access.
+> If the "FileSystemBroker Access Control" Pop-Up Window is enabled, when any extension that is **NOT** in the Extension List tries to use FileSystemBroker, the pop=up windiw **will** be displayed the next time the extension tries access FileSystemBroker

 #### Automatic Extension Removal

 FileSystemBroker will automatically remove extensions that have been uninstalled from Thunderbird.

-The default is to remove them when they have been removed more than 2 days in the past.
+The default is to remove them when they were uninstalled more than 2 days in the past.

-You can change this setting by selecting a value for the "__Automatically Remove Extensions that have been Uninstalled__" Selection Box on the FileSystemBroker Settings Tab.
+You can change this setting by selecting a value for the "__Automatically Remove Extensions that have been Uninstalled__" Select Box on the FileSystemBroker Settings Tab.
 You can choose a different number of days, you can choose to have the Extenstion removed as soon as it has been uninstalled, or you can disable this feature altogether.